OpenVAA/voting-advice-application/backend/vaa-strapi/README.md

 A base "Election" Content-Type has been created to play around initially.
 Please feel free to extend/change it or add additional Content-Types.

+## Updating content models

+If the app is run inside Docker and you want to update content models inside Strapi, please make sure you have mounted Strapi as a volume in `docker-compose-dev.yml`.
+This allows the content model JSON files to be synced with host OS and will show as changed in Git repository.

 ## Re-generating Types

 Run `npm run strapi ts:generate-types` to re-generate `schemas.d.ts`.